oj713/webGPU_cpp/notes.md

 - in the same binding, by replacing the type of uniform w a custom struct

 The architecture of the GPU imposes some constraints on organization of fields in a uniform buffer.
 Offset of a field of type `vec4f`must be a multiple of the size of `vec4f`(ie 16 bytes).
 Thus the field is **aligned** to 16 bytes.
 In addition they must be host-sharable, which implies a constraint on structure size.
 Total size must be a multiple of the alignment size of its largest field (here, multiple of 16 bytes the size of vec4f).
 Thus we must add padding to our structure

+**Dynamic uniform buffers** allow us to issue multiple calls to the draw method (for example, two draw to objects w diff uniform values).
+* Have buffer that is twice the size of MyUniforms.
+First draw call - set offset to 0 to use first set of values, 2nd draw call uses offset of size(MyUniforms).
+Value of offset is constrained to be a multiple of the minUniformBufferOffsetAlignment limit of device (stride must be rounded up)